3How does the IEC International Co-op work permit application process work?

 Step 5

-The Government of Canada will review your International Co-op work permit application once biometrics data is received.
+The Government of Canada will review your International Co-op work permit application once the biometric data is received.

-A final decision (application approved or refused) will be made within 8 weeks (for up-to- date info, see Check processing times).
+A final decision (application approved or refused) will be made within eight weeks (for up-to-date info, see Check processing times).

-If your application is approved, you will receive a Port of Entry (POE) Letter of Introduction that you will need to show when you land in Canada.
+If your application is approved, you will receive a Port of Entry (POE) Letter of Introduction that you will need to show when you arrive in Canada.

 Previous chapter Next chapter